 How are we doing?

 We have seen a steady increase in both our average score and our ranking among large academic medical centers.
 This trend is the result of listening to our patients' needs and making improvements on a continual basis.

 The Ambulatory Council at Brigham and Women’s Hospital has overseen the development of a comprehensive strategic plan for ambulatory services.
 Council membership is composed of clinical and administrative leaders and consumers from a variety of disciplines within ambulatory services.

-Along with the goals and initiatives set forth by the Council, each department sets their own practice-specific goals and initiatives after reviewing their survey results.
+Along with the goals and initiatives set forth by the Council, each department sets its own practice-specific goals and initiatives after reviewing its survey results.